angular/components/guides/material-2.md

 @include mat.core-theme($my-theme);

 // Emit styles for MatButton based on `$my-theme`.
 Because the configuration
-// passed to `define-light-theme` omits typography, `button-theme` will not
+// passed to `m2-define-light-theme` omits typography, `button-theme` will not
 // emit any typography styles.
 @include mat.button-theme($my-theme);